-January and her boyfriend Callum have been enjoying years of traveling abroad when a scooter accident ends in them having to return back to the UK.
-January who is now suffering memory loss and is also bound to a wheelchair is trying to settle back in with her family that she has no memory of anymore.
+January and her boyfriend Callum have been enjoying years of travelling abroad when a scooter accident ends in them having to return back to the UK.
+January who is now suffering from memory loss is also bound to a wheelchair and is trying to settle back in with her family that she has no memory of anymore.
 As she tries to settle into life back in the UK she also tries to understand why she left in the first place and begins growing suspicious of her new family.

 When I finished watching Estranged, I was glad to be done with the film.
 It felt like a marathon.
 It took me two nights and three attempts to actually finish the film.
 I will put this down to a mixture of me being tired and the film being rather slow in terms of building tension.
 A day after watching it and thinking more about the film, I think I may have judged it too quickly.
 I even decided to change the score for the film from an average five to a positive six as the more I thought about it, the more I realised what a nasty little film Estranged turned out to be.
 It has its issues but it really does nudge itself across the line in the end.

 Now in terms of suspense, tension, and scares, Estranged was void of all three.
-It has the disturbing scenes nailed but none of the scenes are really all that suspenseful or frightening.
-It also doesn't try to dish out major jump scares which can be seen as a positive or negative depending on where you stand on how this film flows in the beginning.
+It has the disturbing scenes nailed down but none of the scenes are really that suspenseful or frightening.
+It also doesn't try to dish out major jump scares which can be seen as a positive or negative depending on where you stand on how this movie flows in the beginning.
 Where I found the film slow, a little suspense or tension would have done wonders and probably scored the film a higher score in the end.

 The acting was one of the most solid aspects of Estranged.
 Amy Manson gets put through the wringer in this film and suffers a lot at the hands of her family and she does a solid job of portraying someone who is being tortured and abused.
 I think the standout is the villain played by James Cosmo.
-He's evil and repulsive and you really do hate him.
+He's evil and repulsive and you really do hate him here.
 He does his role well.
 James Lance also has a pretty twisted role as January's perverted and incestuous brother.
 His role is also one that comes across as disturbing but he delivers when playing a sleaze.